Fab2bprog/Xojo_MiniFact/README.md

   <img src="https://github.com/Fab2bprog/Xojo_MiniFact/raw/master/project%20screenshots/Capture.JPG" width="650" title="Minifact screenshot">
  </p>

-It is the structure of billing software, inventory management, product management.
-It can be used as a basis for developing business-like applications.
-The software is delivered as is, in its development state.
+It is the structure of invoicing software, inventory management, product management.
+It can be used :
+-As a basis for developing professional applications.
+-As a source of inspiration for the development of another application.
+-For educational purposes for learning Xojo.

+The software is delivered as is, in its development state (not finalized).

 For beginners exploring the source code of this application : you can learn all the most important notions of programming in xojo: textbox, listbox, window, treeview, use of the sqlite database ...
 You will also learn how to manage windows and how to pass values between several windows.